Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Boy, quite a bit of pomp under the circumstances.
 Well, Adam, today we are men.
 We are!
-Bee-men.
+Goober-men.
 Amen!
 Hallelujah!
-Students, faculty, distinguished bees, please welcome Dean Buzzwell.
+Students, faculty, distinguished Goobers, please welcome Dean Buzzwell.
 Welcome, New Hive City graduating class of 9:15.
 That concludes our ceremonies And begins your career at Honex Industries!